W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//mr_robot.png)

-There doesn't seem to be a lot of stuff in the index page, but we can guess by the name of the challenge that there is something in the robots.txt file in the web server, robots.txt is a file which helps search engines (crawlers in general) to index the site correcrly, in most sites nowdays there is a robots.txt file, if we look at the file ( the link is http://jh2i.com:50032/robots.txt ) we get the flag:
+There doesn't seem to be much in the index page, but we can guess by the name of the challenge that there is something in the robots.txt file for the website, robots.txt is a file which helps search engines (crawlers in general) to index the site correcrly, in most sites nowadays there is a robots.txt file, if we look at the file ( the link is http://jh2i.com:50032/robots.txt ) we get the flag:

 ![](assets//images//mr_robot_2.png)